lizardman301/Lizard-bot-rsf/README.md

 	 * Unique for each channel
 	 * Default value:

-`!prefix-lizard`
-Prints the prefix currently in use for Lizard-BOT.
+`!refresh`
+Sends a message to the chat to let people know to refresh the bracket page.

 `!remind <time in minutes> [reason]`
-Allows the user to set a timed reminder.
+Allows the admin to set a timed reminder.
 When used it will ping the user, with the reason for the reminder if specified, after the alloted time.
 Useful if you are have to handle multiple situations at once.

-`!refresh`
-Sends a message to the chat to let people know to refresh the bracket page.

 `!reset`
 Resets the round count back to its default value when a tournament is finished.